Mohasindawal/Netflix-Clone/README.md

 While this version of the project is static and built only with HTML and CSS, there are opportunities for further development.
 You may consider adding JavaScript for interactivity, integrating a backend for dynamic content, and implementing user authentication for a more complete Netflix-like experience.

-I encourage contributions from the open-source community to enhance and expand the project's capabilities.

 ## Acknowledgments

 I would like to express my gratitude to Bharat Interns for providing me with the opportunity to work on this project and learn valuable skills in web development.
 I also want to thank the online community for their tutorials and resources, which greatly assisted me in completing this project.